John Vereker, 6th Viscount Gort: Death

 After leaving Palestine and returning to England, Gort was admitted to Guy's Hospital in London, where exploratory surgery revealed that he was dying from inoperable liver cancer.
-In February 1946 he was created a Viscount in the Peerage of the United Kingdom under the same title as his existing Viscountcy in the Peerage of Ireland.
+Already a viscount in the Peerage of Ireland, Gort was created a viscount in the Peerage of the United Kingdom in February 1946.
 On 31 March 1946, he died in Guy's Hospital at the age of 59 years.
-As he did not have a surviving son, the Irish Viscountcy of Gort passed to his brother, Standish Vereker, and the British creation became extinct.
-His body was entombed in the Sidney family vault at St. John the Baptist Church, Penshurst, in the county of Kent.
+As he did not have a surviving son, the Irish viscountcy passed to his brother, Standish Vereker, and the British creation became extinct.
+His body was entombed in the Sidney family vault at St John the Baptist, Penshurst, in the county of Kent.